- Linear Technology

 Another emerging strategy is to recognise that backups and archives are two different solutions to different problems.
 Backups tend to be short retention, say 30 days, while archives are long retention, measured in years.
 Disks are not really suitable for long term retention, tapes are arguably a better solution.
 So a workable strategy could be to used D2D for backups and tape based VTS for archives.
 A clear advantage of VTS over native tape here is that the physical tapes can be recycled regularily, so proving that they can be read, and faulty tapes can be replaced if they are duplexed.

-One final innovation is to offload all this archived file management and let someone else look after it.
-However, data in the Cloud is still stored on disk and tape, the difference is that someone else is looking after it.
+One final innovation is to offload all this backup and archive file management to the Cloud and let someone else look after it.

 back to top